shekhuverma/Driver-Assistance-and-Safety-System/Training_1/readme.md

-## This is the first attempt to train using 100 Images
+## This is the second attempt to train using 300 Images